ASzot/Dot-Files/README.md

 #Computer Dot Files
 The goal of these dot files is to provide the optimal computing experience for Mac OS X and Ubuntu.
+These are all of the config files that I use on my development machine.

+Scripts:
+* `mac_push.sh`
+  * Pushes the current settings from the machine into the repository.
+* `ubuntu_pull.sh`
+  * Pulls the current settings from the GitHub repository and puts them on the Ubuntu machine.

 macOS Requirements:
 * tmux